samsuh/2026-journal/README.md

 # 2026-journal

+## 1/5/26
+Piano: I still don't know what I'm doing when it comes to piano and music theory, but learning both at the same time seems to be the way most people teach it.
+One exercise that I would find valuable is to start learning the ways to play the major and minor chords.
+Maybe move and down the circle of fifths after learning what each major chord looks like.
+Up in fifths, down in fourths.

+Circle of Fifths from C:
+- C > G > D > A > E > B > Gb > Db > Ab > Eb > Bb > F > C

+Circle of Fourths on the way down.

 ## 1/4/26
 Went out last night for a coding meetup, and despite not wanting to stay out too late, ended up going out to some bars, and ended up getting home later than i originally wanted.
 I think i make bad decisions after having two drinks.
 Going home stops becoming feasible after a few drinks unless everyone goes home.